Sustainable Living: More Water for Less Energy

 Using the results of the research in Geokdepe, UNDP will be able to provide policy recommendation and ensure scaling up of the results of its work.

-On the top of the listed actions, UNDP and GEF hold seminars for local farmers and staff of the relevant national agencies, presenting innovative technologies and international best practices in efficient irrigation techniques in agriculture.
+On the top of the listed actions, UNDP / GEF project holds seminars for local farmers and staff of the relevant national agencies, presenting innovative technologies and international best practices in efficient irrigation techniques in agriculture.